connext/documentation/docs/Develop/Testnet/testing-against-testnet.md

 ## Nomad Domain IDs

-Domain IDs for testnet can be found in Nomad's staging deployments which are available at [staging configs](https://github.com/nomad-xyz/rust/blob/main/configuration/configs/staging.json).
+Domain IDs for testnet can be found in our [chain index](https://github.com/connext/chaindata/blob/main/crossChain.json#) under the `domainId` key for supported chains.

 ## Sequencer